gdraheim/docker-systemctl-replacement/README.md

 When running a "docker stop" on such a container it will also bring down all configured services correctly before exit.

-## Problems with System-D
+## Problems with SystemD

-The background for this script is the inability to run a System-D daemon easily inside a docker container.
+The background for this script is the inability to run a SystemD daemon easily inside a docker container.
 There have been multiple workarounds with varying complexity and actual functionality.

 Most people have come to take the easy path and to create a startup shell script for the docker container that will bring up the service processes one by one.
-Essentially one would read the documentation or the systemd *.service scripts of the application to see how that would be done.
+Essentially one would read the documentation or the SystemD *.service scripts of the application to see how that would be done.
 By using this replacement script a programmer can skip that step.

-As a historic background this script was born when the deployment targets shifted from RHEL6 (with initscripts) to RHEL7 (with systemd) and suddenly even a simple call to "service app start" would result in errors from a missing systemd-daemon.
+As a historic background this script was born when the deployment targets shifted from RHEL6 (with initscripts) to RHEL7 (with SystemD) and suddenly even a simple call to "service app start" would result in errors from a missing SystemD-daemon.
 By using this docker systemctl replacment script one could continue with the original installers.

+Please note that this systemctl replacement will also read and interpret initscripts in /etc/init.d/.
+As such you can also deploy older applications with a classic SysV-style start/stop script and they are handled similar to how SystemD would care for them.

 ## Usage along with Ansible